 Provox ActiValve is designed for users who experience short device life from frequent leakage through the voice prosthesis.
-The blue fluoroplastic material of the valve is more resistant to the bacteria and fungus that can make it leak quickly.
+The blue fluoroplastic material of the valve is more resistant to the bacteria and fungus that can make A voice prosthesis leak quickly.
 The prosthesis also closes with magnets which helps keep the valve flap closed when breathing or swallowing.